Historian, writer, and researcher focused on the intersection of history, culture, and storytelling.

 My work focuses on history, culture, media, and storytelling, with articles ranging from presidential history and public memory to country music, classic film, and the arts.
 My writing has appeared in publications including PBS American Masters, American Heritage, The Historians Magazine, and History in Progress.

-Brenda Lee’s remarkable versatility takes center stage in Brenda Lee: Rockin’ Around, where I explore five musical genres she not only crossed—but mastered.
-From the driving edge of rock ’n’ roll and the raw energy of rockabilly to the polished warmth of pop, the heartfelt storytelling of country, and the soulful roots of gospel, Brenda didn’t just cross genres—she excelled in each one.
-Her ability to adapt her voice and style made her one of the most dynamic and enduring performers of the 20th century.
+In this piece for PBS American Masters, I explore five musical genres Brenda Lee not only crossed, but mastered.
+From the driving edge of rock ’n’ roll and the raw energy of rockabilly to the polished warmth of pop, the heartfelt storytelling of country, and the soulful roots of gospel, Brenda did more than adapt—she excelled in each style.
+Her extraordinary versatility and unmistakable voice made her one of the most dynamic and enduring performers of the 20th century.

-Marlee Matlin’s trailblazing impact comes into sharp focus in Marlee Matlin: Not Alone Anymore, where I wrote about ten of her most memorable film and television roles.
-From her Oscar-winning debut in Children of a Lesser God to a comedic standout on Seinfeld, her commanding presence on Law & Order: Special Victims Unit, and her deeply moving performance in the Academy Award–winning CODA, Matlin has consistently expanded opportunities for Deaf actors in Hollywood.
-Together, these roles reflect the breadth of her talent and the lasting influence she’s had on how Deaf stories are portrayed and valued in film and television.
+Marlee Matlin changed the landscape of film and television through performances that combined emotional depth, authenticity, and groundbreaking representation for Deaf actors in Hollywood.
+In this piece for PBS American Masters, I explore ten of her most memorable film and television roles, from her Oscar-winning debut in Children of a Lesser God to her comedic turn on Seinfeld, her commanding presence on Law & Order: Special Victims Unit, and her deeply moving performance in the Academy Award–winning CODA.
+Together, these roles reflect both the breadth of Matlin’s talent and the lasting impact she has had on how Deaf stories are portrayed and valued on screen.

 In October 2020, Loretta Lynn's iconic hit celebrated its 50th anniversary.
 This article in American Heritage Magazine dives into the lasting impact of the legendary song and highlights the enduring legacy of Lynn herself with input from her dressmaker and dear friend, the late Tim Cobb, and granddaughter Tayla Lynn.